Everyone talks about personal branding like it's some abstract concept. "Build your brand." "Show up online." "Be authentic."

 Here's where it gets interesting for business owners specifically.

 Think about what that means if you run a consulting firm, a law practice, or a real estate team.
-Your prospects are literally pre-sold before you ever get on a call.
-They already trust you.
-They already believe you’re worth more.
+Your prospects aren't just paying for your deliverables.
+They're paying for the thinking, the perspective, the expertise they can't get anywhere else.
 The negotiation starts from a completely different place.

 Why Most Professionals Still Don't Do It